Skip to main content

 Sat, July 4 Round of 16 12:00 PM

-Six of seven matches kick off at noon.
-Board the Red Line by 9:00 AM, and you’re back at your hotel by 4:00 PM with the entire evening free.
-That noon schedule is a gift for car-free visitors: daytime transit when trains run most frequently, no late-night rideshare surge.
-The one exception is the June 26 evening match (7:00 PM CT).
-For that game, METRO’s extended late-night service runs every 12 minutes after the final whistle.
+Six of seven matches kicked off at noon.
+A 9:00 AM boarding on the Red Line had you back at your hotel by 4:00 PM with the entire evening free.
+That noon schedule was a gift for car-free visitors: daytime transit when trains ran most frequently, and no late-night rideshare surge.
+The one exception was the June 26 evening match (7:00 PM CT), after which METRO’s extended late-night service ran every 12 minutes.

-For the full match-by-match breakdown, see the official Houston match schedule on the host committee site, or check the Houston World Cup 2026 hub page for team fan guides.
+For the full match-by-match breakdown, see the official Houston match schedule on the host committee site, or the Houston World Cup 2026 hub page for the team fan guides.

-The Red Line Is Your Entire Trip — Here’s How It Works
+The Red Line Did the Whole Job — Here’s How It Worked

-The METRORail Red Line is the spine of a car-free World Cup trip.
+The METRORail Red Line was the spine of a car-free World Cup trip.
 It runs 13 miles from Northline Transit Center through Downtown, Midtown, the Museum District, and the Texas Medical Center, terminating at NRG Park right at the stadium gates.
-During the tournament window (June 7 through July 11), METRO is running Red Line trains every 6 minutes all day, with extended late-night service every 12 minutes after evening matches.
+During the tournament window (June 7 through July 11), METRO ran Red Line trains every 6 minutes all day, with extended late-night service every 12 minutes after evening matches.

 $1.25